 >>

 The sources of NERADO are from crops (coconut acid oil, crude palm oil and sludge palm oil from oil palm) that are integral to Malaysia’s agriculture practice.
 There is no special allocation of land for growing crops specific for JTS’ project use, and the croplands JTS were existent prior to this.
 JTS has designed their system to make sure they use what is available in the market without the need for land dedicated or re-purposed for their specific use in the project activity.

+As part of complying with deviation request approval from Gold Standard, JTS will include the following parameters to be monitored in the monitoring plan:

+Monitoring the renewability of biomass used in project activity.

+Monitor that the project activity does not result in diversion of existing biomass resources.

-JTS’ use for the project activity constitutes 0.00543% of Malaysia total output of CPO.
+Monitor that the project activity only makes use of degraded land.

+These parameters will either be monitored or determined for their applicability to the project activity throughout the crediting period.
+The applicable parameters will be monitored and justified using available data and literature throughout the crediting period.

 The four main producers are IOI, PGEO, Felda and Sime Darby of whom JTS (based in Pasir Gudang, Johor) get their Palm oil and palm oil by-product (SPO) from are all RSPO registered.
 PGEO, Felda and IOI are certified in Pasir Gudang while Sime Darby is in Selangor.